Sheaves on the alcoves and modular representations II: Verma flags and graded characters

 \section{Verma flags and graded characters}

 We now introduce the subcategory $\bB_T$ of $\bS_T$ that contains all objects whose local sections are not only reflexive, but actually (graded) free modules over the base ring $T$.
 It is the category of ``objects admitting a Verma flag''.
 It can also be defined as the subcategory in $\bS_T$ of objects admitting a finite filtration with subquotients being isomorphic to various standard sheaves $\SV(A)$, possibly shifted in degree.
 To any object in $\bB_T$ we can associate a (possibly graded) character.
 We show that the wall crossing functors preserve the category $\bB_T$, and we study their effect on graded characters.
-We end the section with a result on the extensions of standard objects.